kuma35/thinking-forth-jp/sphinx/chapter5.rst

 -  definitions are not too long

--  not too many arguments are passed to a single definition via the stack (see “The Stylish Stack” in ).
+-  not too many arguments are passed to a single definition via the stack (see “The Stylish Stack” in Chapter Seven).

 Forth is simply not like other languages, in which line-by-line commenting is one of the few things you can do to make programs more